intel-lab-lkp/linux/Documentation/process/backporting.rst

 .. _b4 presentation: https://youtu.be/mF10hgVIx9o?t=2996

 Once you have the patch in Git, you can go ahead and cherry-pick it into your source tree.
-Don't forget to cherry-pick with ``-x`` if you want a written record of where the patch came from!
+Do not forget to cherry-pick with ``-x`` if you want a written record of where the patch came from!

 Note that if you are submitting a patch for stable, the format is